Schneider Electric Modicon Controllers (Update A)

 Patching may require device reboot — plan for process interruption

-HOTFIXUpdate Modicon M241 firmware to version 5.3.12.51 or later using EcoStruxure Automation Expert – Motion v24.1 or EcoStruxure Machine Expert v2.3 via the Controller Assistant feature
+HOTFIXUpdate Modicon M241 controllers to firmware version 5.3.12.51 or later using EcoStruxure Automation Expert – Motion v24.1 or EcoStruxure Machine Expert v2.3 Controller Assistant feature, followed by controller reboot.

-HOTFIXUpdate Modicon M251 firmware to version 5.3.12.51 or later using EcoStruxure Automation Expert – Motion v24.1 or EcoStruxure Machine Expert v2.3 via the Controller Assistant feature
+HOTFIXUpdate Modicon M251 controllers to firmware version 5.3.12.51 or later using EcoStruxure Automation Expert – Motion v24.1 or EcoStruxure Machine Expert v2.3 Controller Assistant feature, followed by controller reboot.

-HOTFIXUpdate Modicon M262 firmware to version 5.3.9.18 or later using EcoStruxure Automation Expert – Motion v24.1 or EcoStruxure Machine Expert v2.3 via the Controller Assistant feature
+HOTFIXUpdate Modicon M262 controllers to firmware version 5.3.9.18 or later using EcoStruxure Automation Expert – Motion v24.1 or EcoStruxure Machine Expert v2.3 Controller Assistant feature, followed by controller reboot.

 Mitigations - no patch available